ACADIA NATIONAL PARK, MAINE

 Photograph rugged Maine coastline, oceanside cliffs, forest lakes and ponds, groves of birch and aspen, carriage roads that weave into the wilderness—all under the Milky Way and the glitter of the Eta Aquarids Meteor Shower.

-Workshop begins at 10am on May 2 and ends after the shoot the night of May 6th
+Workshop began at 10am on May 2 and ended after the shoot the night of May 6th

 $1,500 + applicable taxes, apply below via Eventbrite

 Workshop leaders: Chris Nicholson & Gabriel Biderman (learn more about your teachers)

 Official NPS website: Acadia National Park

 NOTE: Deposit of $300 required to reserve your spot at the workshop.
 Balance of $1,200 due on 4/2/2016.
 Or, you may choose the "Pay in full" ticket if you desire to pay all at once.

 THIS EVENT HAS PASSED.
 Thanks for your interest!

 As with all National Parks at Night photo workshops, we will teach at this location only once.
 If you have a dream of making epic long exposures at night in this park, we hope you will join us.